Catalyst Honours FAQ

 The Catalyst Honours program seeks to recognize role models who are driving positive, important, and sustainable change for women in Canadian workplaces.
 This recognition is an opportunity to celebrate the efforts, actions, and achievements of individual leaders, and to share their stories and experiences with a national audience.

-Catalyst Honours Champions are celebrated at the Catalyst Honours Conference and Dinner, attended by senior business leaders from across the country and across industries.
+Catalyst Honours Champions are celebrated at the Catalyst Honours Conference & Dinner, attended by senior business leaders from across the country and across industries.
 Catalyst also publishes a public profile of each champion, outlining their outstanding achievements.
 Each champion’s name will appear in promotional materials for the Catalyst Honours.

 4. In what categories are champions recognized?